vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.Samples/Samples 0. - Introduction.md

+﻿# Introduction - Schema's

-﻿01.
-Traverses to a node and returns this as a named element.
+01. Traverses to a node and returns this as a named element.
 All properties that can be found will be returned.
 ```gcl
 Person = @node(Person:Doe/John)